karineek/AccelerQ/README.md

 [4] QunaSys.
 February 1, 2024.
 Quantum Algorithm Grand Challenge 2024 (QAGC2024). [[https://github.com/QunaSys/quantum-algorithm-grandchallenge-2024](https://github.com/QunaSys/quantum-algorithm-grand-challenge-2024)].

-[4] Keita Kanno, Masaya Kohda, Ryosuke Imai, Sho Koh, Kosuke Mitarai, Wataru Mizukami, and Yuya O. Nakagawa.
+[5] Keita Kanno, Masaya Kohda, Ryosuke Imai, Sho Koh, Kosuke Mitarai, Wataru Mizukami, and Yuya O. Nakagawa.
 2023.
 Quantum-Selected
 Configuration Interaction: classical diagonalization of Hamiltonians in subspaces selected by quantum computers. arXiv:2302.11320 [quant-ph]
 [https://arxiv.org/abs/2302.11320]

+### 3.2 Table 2 - Tests for QE Implementation

+This part is also written manually, unless the QE implementation already has a set of tests/unittests/assumptions to check against, in which case, you can use these, of course.

+The only assumption we used that was given here is that the number of shots in total is no more than 10^7, the rest we wrote.

+- (Use-Case-1) QCELS tests are here;
+- (Use-Case-2) ADPT-QSCI tests are here.